dosipod/SrWiki/My--device--is-not-working.md

 If you'd like some help with your device, these are the types of things we would be asking:

 * If you require support, please engage the Discord community as linked to in the readme.md.
 Github issues are more for actual bugs in the firmware.
-* When asking for support. . . on Discord or on another forum, please provide details up front and not way down a threaded list of messages.
+* When asking for support on Discord or on another forum, please provide details up front and not way down a threaded list of messages.
 If necessary, edit your original question.
 * The latest version of SR WLED for the ESP32 has a sound pin configurator.
 Please review yours.
 * Don't forget to check the pin on the LED settings page.
 * Please provide a comprehensive, but clear and concise description of the symptoms and your environment.